- I. DROPTABLES INSTALL

 2.2 Manage tables and categories

 Tables are classified into categories.
 You can have as much tables as you want inside categories.
-In order to create a table category, click on New category in the left column.
-To create a new table just click on the link Add new table
+In order to create a table category, click on New table category on the top center.
+To create a new table just click on the Create table.

 The category can be managed by putting your mouse on it, you’ll be able to edit the name, copy or delete the table.